aws/aws-cdk-rfcs/text/287-cli-deprecation-warnings.md

   This means we will not be able to register warnings for structs, or struct properties.
 3. We won't be able to register warnings for accessing deprecated static constants (this includes enums).
+4. We only report APIs actually hit during a particular execution of the code (while missing statically declared but not actually invoked deprecated elements).

 #### 3. Rely on language-specific deprecation warning mechanisms